akameswa/akameswa.github.io/_projects/3_project.md

 - Conducting extensive hyperparameter tuning
 - Developing the evaluation framework for model comparison
 - Integrating the models into the production environment
+- **Role:** My leadership and technical expertise were pivotal in achieving the project's objectives and delivering tangible social benefits.

 ### References
 [1] T. Xiao, Y. Liu, B. Zhou, Y. Jiang, and J. Sun, "Unified Perceptual Parsing for Scene Understanding," arXiv.org, Jul.
 26, 2018.